Saint-Jérôme line: AMT Service

-A little later, a stop was added at the currently-existing Vendôme station.
+A little later, a stop was added at Vendôme station, to provide an interchange with the Montreal Metro's Orange Line.

 In late 2003, a stop was added at Montréal-Ouest.
 Trains previously passed through the station without stopping.

-Following the collapse of the De la Concorde overpass in Laval in October 2006, the AMT opened the temporary station Vimont on Bellerose Boulevard in anticipation of increased ridership.
-The AMT also leased eight bilevel coaches and one F59PH locomotive from GO Transit to allow for additional trains in the short term.
+Following the De la Concorde Overpass collapse in Laval in October 2006, the AMT opened the temporary station Vimont on Bellerose Boulevard in anticipation of increased ridership.
+The AMT also leased eight Bombardier BiLevel Coaches and one F59PH locomotive from GO Transit to allow for additional trains in the short term.
 In November the highway was re-opened, and the leased train set was returned to GO Transit, but the Vimont station became a permanent stop on the line.

 On January 8, 2007, the line was extended from Blainville to Saint-Jérôme, the new Chabanel station was also opened, and a new schedule was released.
-As a result, only 10 round trips are made per day, instead of 11.
+As a result, only 10 round trips were made per day, instead of 11.

-On April 28, 2007, along with the opening of the metro to Laval, the De La Concorde station was opened.
+On April 28, 2007, along with the opening of the Orange Line's extension to Laval, the De La Concorde station was opened.
 The Saint-Martin station was closed because of its proximity to De La Concorde.

 In 2013, work was completed to double the track between Sainte-Rose station and Saint-Martin Junction and install Automatic Train Control (ATC) between Parc station and the end of the line in Saint-Jérôme.
-Various upgrading at different stations is ongoing and will be complete by November 2013.
 The $50-million project allowed for the addition of six weekday departures on August 5, 2013.

-RTM service
+RTM/Exo service

 On June 1, 2017, the AMT was dissolved and replaced by two new governing bodies, the Autorité régionale de transport métropolitain (ARTM) and the Réseau de transport métropolitain (RTM).
 The RTM took over all former AMT services, including this line, and changed its name to Exo in May 2018.

 Construction on a new station, Mirabel, began in 2019.
 Initially scheduled for completion in 2020, it was opened on January 4, 2021.
-This station is lodged between Blainville and Saint-Jérôme, and was built in order to better serve residents of the area.
+This station is located between Blainville and Saint-Jérôme, and was built in order to better serve residents of the area.

+In 2023, the service was renumbered to from exo2 to line 12 in order to be unique within the Montreal rail network.
+The line colour was also changed from pastel green to yellow, to avoid confusion with the Réseau express métropolitain.